Error-331/code_tests/docs/bible/links.md

 The Advantage - July 3 (the Christ was made a curse for us in order to redeem us from the curse of the Law);

 Crumbs of the Bread of Life - July 4 (God didn't confine the gospel to the Jews);

+Make Him Marvel - July 5 (We can not please God by our own works - but only by faith);